RonniKahalani/good-evil-gpt/doc/Ethical-AI.md

 Do not rely on it for real-life decisions.

 ## Do not share personal data
+This app has no backend server part, except for ChatGPT requests.
+Everything i saved in the local browser storage.
-Conversations and configurations are stored locally, in the browser, and shared only with ChatGPT.
+Conversations and configurations are shared only with ChatGPT.
 You can clear the chat history in the app or the browsers local storage.

 ## Adult, rough and offenvise language might occur